zivbeh/OrderCubic/README.md

 # OrderCubic
 QBook is a web and mobile application used to reduce office expenses and help manage cubicle arrangement between employees.

+Example: If a company is using a model in which every employee has to work 3 times a week out of 5 working days, there are 2 days a week in which every employee doesn't work from the office and his cubicle is left empty.
+Taking this into account for all employees can lead to massive fees going for unused rent, electricity, cleaning, and security.
+Using QBook, now the binding between an employee's cubicle is broken, allowing employees to share cubicles on different dates thus the company take many approachess:
+- using a smaller office space so that the office is full all the time for the same amount of people thus saving on capital expenses and office space per working hour.
+- using more employees to maximize the cubicle occupancy thus saving on using more office space and capital expenses per working hour.
+- turn the unused office space and demoralizing office environment into a better office that is more productive and "fun" for its employees.

-So many empty office cubicles and how the cafeteria is closed and how people are wasting so much money on rent, electricity, cleaning, security.
+It started when I saw so many empty office cubicles, the cafeteria was closed and companies were wasting so much money on rent, electricity, cleaning, and security.

 # The problem
 - In a hybrid work environment dedicated work posts are underutilized costing employers excess spending on office space per working hour, and capital expense on equipment per hour of use.
 - According to a recent study, “Just 11% of businesses use all of the office space they own or lease, and nearly 45% use half their available space or less.”
 As companies come to grips with a more hybrid and remote workforce, their office footprint is changing drastically.
-- Another study found out that the main reason people don’t want to work full time from home is that they need to work with others in collaboration.
+- Another study found that the main reason people don’t want to work full-time from home is that they need to work with others in collaboration.
 In other words, leaders say that work productivity will suffer without face-to-face communication and returning to office makes work more productive.
 - In addition, during COVID nearly 46% of companies were planning to reduce office space.
-Which creates a problem as they are hiring more employees during remote work and transition toward hybrid and office work.
+Which creates a problem as they are hiring more employees during remote work and transitioning toward hybrid and office work.
-- Organization attempting to share workspaces amongst employees find it difficult to coordinate and leads to conflicts between employees
+- Organizations attempting to share workspaces amongst employees find it difficult to coordinate and leads to conflicts between employees
 - spread out the team members leading to poor collaboration and inefficient use of work environment
-- Office always seem empty demoralizing employees
+- Office always seems empty demoralizing employees

 # The Solution
 Now, My boss said that I have to go to the office at least 3 times a week, doesn’t have to be the same days every week, just go to work 3 times a week.